 We currently sublease 33,019 square feet of space for our headquarters in Wayne, Pennsylvania.
 Subject to the consent of Chesterbrook Partners, LP, the Landlord, as set forth in the lease by and between them and Auxilium Pharmaceuticals, LLC, the Sublandlord, the term of our sublease has a term through October 2023.
 If for any reason the lease between the Landlord and Sublandlord is terminated or expires prior to October 2023, our sublease will automatically terminate.
-We also lease an additional 2,534 square feet of space in Malvern, Pennsylvania with a term through November 2019, and we occupy 3,689 square feet of office and laboratory space in St. Louis, Missouri under the terms of an agreement which expires in December 2018.
+We also lease 21,056 square feet of office and laboratory space in St. Louis, Missouri, which has a term of 10 years which we expect to commence by the end of the first half of 2019.
+Until we move to that space, we continue to occupy 3,689 square feet of office and laboratory space in St. Louis, Missouri under the terms of a short-term lease.
 We believe that our facilities are suitable and adequate to meet our current needs.